Ki Tavo. Am I a Hypocrite?

 "Cursed be anyone who makes a sculptured or molten image, abhorred by God … and sets it up in secret….
 Cursed be he who strikes down a fellow man in secret…" (v.15,24)

 This notion of sins performed "Ba-seter - in secret" is rather intriguing.
 After all, idolatry is a capital offense whether in public or in private.
 Similarly, you cannot attack another person no matter where you are.
 Does it matter whether it takes place in broad daylight or behind closed doors?
-But of course, these are people who do things in private, and then pass themselves off as upstanding citizens in public.
-That is why we need God to curse the offender; because we will never know!
-When we read the list of the twelve curses of he who “moves his fellow’s landmark …misdirects a blind person …subverts the rights of an alien, fatherless or widow …he who lays with his sister … who takes bribes”, these are all “private” in that they are behaviours that are unlikely to be publicised or to come to the attention of associates and friends.
+But of course, these are crimes that people do in private, and then pass themselves off as upstanding citizens in public.
+Only God can curse the offender; because we will never know!

 ...All blessing is denied to him who outwardly plays the pious man devoted to God, but in secret denies the exclusive existence of One God and His Rule; who outwardly is respectful to his parents but inwardly considers himself vastly superior to them (v.16), who in the eyes of men preserves the reputation of an honest man but where unobserved does not hesitate to injure the rights of his neighbour to his own advantage (v.17), who is full of enthusiasm for the welfare of his neighbours in the presence of clever and intelligent people, but pushes short-sighted and blind people into misfortune (v.18); who grovels before the powerful, but denies the weak and helpless their rights (19); pretends to be a respectful member of society, to wallow in sexual licentiousness in his intimate privacy (20) ...”
 (R. Samson Raphael Hirsch)